techmyth/techmyth.github.io/content/posts/vmware-native-key-provider.en.md

 ---

 This is one of my favorite feature in vSphere 7 Update 2.
 VMware now provides the capability to use a new native key provider for encryption.
-Allowing us to use vSAN encryption, VM encryption and vTPM natively without the requirement to deploy a external Key provider.
-In the past this capability can only be provided by using a 3rd party solutions like Hytrust KeyControl.
-In this post i will explain how easy is to configure and deploy this awesome new feature.
+Allowing us to use vSAN encryption, VM encryption and vTPM natively without the requirement to deploy an external Key provider.
+In the past this capability can only be provided by using a 3rd party solution like `Hytrust KeyControl`.
+In this post I will explain how easy is to configure and deploy this awesome new feature.

 Go to `[Configure > Key Providers]` to add the local key provider.